Alamannenmuseum Ellwangen

 Is photography allowed?

-Check the museum’s policy regarding photography, as rules may vary by exhibit.
+Check the museum’s policy regarding photography as it may vary by exhibit.

 Are there guided tours?